 Synchronous replication requires the bandwidth of a LAN between the servers, possibly with an extended LAN in two geographically remote computer rooms.
 Asynchronous replication can be implemented on a low speed WAN.

 With synchronous file-based replication as implemented by the SafeKit high availability software, when a disk IO is performed by the application or by the file cache system on the primary server inside a replicated file, SafeKit waits for the IO acknowledgement from the local disk and from the secondary server, before sending the IO acknowledgement to the application or to the file system cache.
 This mechanism is essential for failover of transactional applications.
 Note that SafeKit makes byte-level file replication by replicating directories and not entire disks, which greatly simplifies the configuration of a cluster.

-With asynchronous file-based replication implemented by other solutions as DoubeTake, the IOs are placed in a queue on the primary server but the primary server does not wait for the IO acknowledgments of the secondary server.
+With asynchronous file-based replication implemented by most solutions, the IOs are placed in a queue on the primary server but the primary server does not wait for the IO acknowledgments of the secondary server.
 So, all data that did not have time to be copied across the network on the second server is lost if the first server fails.
 In particular, a transactional application loses committed data in case of failure.

 With the semi-synchronous file-based replication as implemented by the SafeKit high availability software, the asynchrony is not made on the primary server but on the secondary one.
 In this solution, SafeKit always waits for the acknowledgement of the two servers before sending the acknowledgement to the application or the system cache.
 But on the secondary, there are 2 options asynchronous or synchronous.

 In the semi-synchronous case, the secondary sends the acknowledgement to the primary upon receipt of the IO and writes to disk after.
 In the synchronous case, the secondary writes the IO to disk and then sends the acknowledgement to the primary.